UC-Davis-molecular-computing/nuad/README.md

 ## Installation
-dsd requires Python version 3.6 or higher.
+dsd requires Python version 3.7 or higher.
 Currently, it cannot be installed using pip (see [issue #12](https://github.com/UC-Davis-molecular-computing/dsd/issues/12)).

 dsd uses [NUPACK](http://www.nupack.org/downloads) and [ViennaRNA](https://www.tbi.univie.ac.at/RNA/#download).
 While it is technically possible to use dsd without them, most of the pre-packaged constraints require them.
 ViennaRNA is fairly straightforward to install on any system.

-You can download either NUPACK 3 or NUPACK 4.
-Installing NUPACK 3 requires compiling C code from source, and it is not straightforward to install on Windows (for example, using Cygwin or MinGW).
 To use NUPACK on Windows, you should use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which essentially installs a command-line-only Linux inside of your Windows system.
 Installing NUPACK 4 allows access to functions such as `pfunc` and related functions and can be done by following the installation instructions in the online [user guide](https://piercelab-caltech.github.io/nupack-docs/start/).